CasualChampionships/arcade/docs/minigames/settings.md

 Minigame settings are super easy to configure and allow for quite a lot of control over the behaviour of your minigame.

-In addition to the built-in default settings you are able to implement your own settings using this system, all the settings are accessible and configurable in-game through a gui.
+In addition to the built-in default settings, you are able to implement your own settings using this system, all the settings are accessible and configurable in-game through a gui.

 ![Image of Settings gui](../assets/settings_gui.png)